copy-of-ftd.png

 Registration

-The next iteration of the course will begin January 15, 2024.
-Please note that you should expect to spend between 12 - 15 hours working through the course materials and most learners will complete this in an 8 - 12 week period.
+Please note that you should expect to spend between 12-15 hours working through the course materials and most learners will complete this in an 8-12 week period.

 Royal College of Physicians and Surgeons of Canada (Royal College)